AshBuk/FingerGo/README.md

-# <h1 align="center">FingerGo</h1>
+<h1 align="center">FingerGo</h1>

 <img src="fingergo.png" alt="FingerGo Linux touch-typing trainer modern app" width="400" align="right">

-**FingerGo** is a minimalist **touch-typing trainer for Linux**, designed to improve typing speed and accuracy, with a user-friendly Unix-style, intuitive interface.
+### FingerGo is a minimalist **touch-typing trainer for Linux**, designed to improve typing speed and accuracy, with a user-friendly Unix-style and intuitive interface.
-It features real-time keyboard visualization, a hierarchical text and code library, and live statistics tracking for WPM, CPM, and accuracy.
+### It includes real-time keyboard visualization, a hierarchical text and code library, and live statistics tracking for WPM, CPM, and accuracy.
-Built with Go + Wails.
+#### Built with Go ↔ Wails ↔ Vanilla JavaScript (ES6+).
 Distributed for Linux.

 ### Features
 ▸  Real-time visual keyboard with finger mapping